axa-group/bauta.js/docs/request-cancelation.md

 In the example of above if the request is canceled before complete all OperatorFunctions, an error will be thrown and the pending OperatorFunctions won't be executed.

-- In case of a request to a datasource, if a request is canceled, the request to the third party API will be discarded.
+- In case of a request to a provider, if a request is canceled, the request to the third party API will be discarded.

 ## Cancel the pipeline manually